OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/best-practices/best-practices.md

 Shell programmers should take the time to learn shell programming concepts and features such as command line parsing, functions, log files, etc. so that they can improve shell script quality and functionality.
+This documentation is an attempt to provide easily understood examples that go beyond the often terse and trivial examples on the web.

 ## Use functions to create reusable blocks of code ##